naoyam/aics-annual-report-2015-maruyama-team/README.md

 latexmk -pdf main
 ```

 On Mac/Linux, the typeset.sh shell script can also be used.
+A Makefile is also available.

 File main.pdf should be created upon successful typesetting.